 The ability to stay calm and understand their problems will help ease the tension with angry customers.

-Having patience enables you to listen to them carefully and pick out the issues they are trying to solve.
+Having patience enables you to listen to them carefully and pick out the customer complaints they are trying to resolve.
 It will ensure that you have entirely resolved the problem and not just a part of it.

 Problem-solving is what customer support is all about.